Conzel/blowtorch/docs/tutorial.rst

 More specifically, each layer can be added as follows:

 1. The type of layer must be described in the key named "type" and this is a required field.
-Ensure that the name of the layer matches the naming convention of PyTorch accurately.
+Ensure that the "type" of the layer matches the naming convention of PyTorch accurately.
 For example, if you want to add a 2D convolutional layer, the PyTorch name equivalent is "Conv2d".
 Additionally, each layer requires a "name" and this is mandatory for BlowTorch to correctly load weights to rust.
 Note that the names of each layer have to be unique.
 Hence,